MAE4050 – Current Topics and Debates in Assessment and Evaluation

 The exam format is a 20 minute final presentation.

-Each student submits a list of three topics they would like to present for this final presentation.
-It is not possible to choose the same topic as the one you have already prepared for your presentation in class.
+Each student submits a list of three topics they would like to present for the final presentation.
+It is not possible to choose the topic you have already presented in class.

 You will be notified three days before the exam which one of your preferred topics you have been assigned.

-The detailed exam arrangements will be published on the semester page of the course.
+The detailed exam arrangements will be published on the Canvas page of the course.

 The assessment form is integrated into the teaching and therefore it is not possible to take an exam on the subject without admission to the teaching.